btarnow/Everykid/README.md

 ### Book Details Page
 * The user can view individual book details and save the book to their personal collection
-* This page includes a "Books You May Like" section to help users discover more books that characters with similar identities
+* This page includes a "Books You May Like" section to help users discover more books that have characters with similar identities
 ![Book Details Page](/static/screenshots/book-details.png)

 ### User's Profile Page